 Register 3 People and the 4th is FREE!

 This course by Jim Phillips, P.E. has become the industry standard that defines the “Crash Course” in electrical power systems.
 People from all seven continents (Antarctica included) have attended this week long program that combines five of Jim’s most popular classes including Power System Design 1 & 2, Short Circuit Analysis, Coordination Studies and Power Factor and Power System Harmonic Analysis.
 This class is loaded with many in class examples and problems for a hands on learning experience.

-Jim has developed this course based on over 30 years of extensive experience with industrial, commercial and utility power systems and standards development.
+Jim has developed this course based on over 35 years of extensive experience with industrial, commercial and utility power systems and standards development.
 He is not just another trainer reading a script.
 Jim’s training is based on his insider’s view from being very active with many different standards committees which provides him with the unique perspective, literally from the inside.
 Coupled with his broad electrical power background, he loves sharing his experience and insider’s view with others.
 Even instructors from other training companies have attended Jim’s classes to see how it’s done.
 You will learn power system design as well as conduct a short circuit and coordination study and design harmonic filters.

 What You Will Receive

 • Training manuals of 5 modules containing almost 500 pages

 Have This Class On-Site at Your Location

 You can also have this class conducted on-site at your location.
 Contact our Program Director at 800.874.8883 to see about having Jim teach this class to your staff at your company’s facilities.
 Contact us for your custom on-site training proposal.